DarshanBPatel/Wallet/README.md

 # Wallet
 Simple web application on Django which work same online Wallet

+## Functionality of wallet
+   - Create Wallet for a User
+   - Credit money to wallet
+   - Debit money from wallet
+   - Get current Balance

 # How to install and run
 1. Create a virtual environment and launch it:
    ```